modelearth/localsite/map/neighborhood/README.md

 <b>Vaccine Availability - Google Script Volunteer Needed</b>

 We need help writing scripts in Google Sheets to merge updates from a tab containing raw data from the Georgia Department of Health with our main vaccine availability tab where volunteers post comments to report on their contacts with pharmacies and hospitals.
-Join the **#neighborhood** Slack channel at <a href="https://codeforatlanta.slack.com">codeforatlanta.slack.com</a> to volunteer your Google Sheet programming skills.
+Join the **#neighborhood** and **#vaccinate-ga** Slack channels at <a href="https://codeforatlanta.slack.com">codeforatlanta.slack.com</a> to volunteer your Google Sheet programming skills.

 <!--
 [Recycling MapsForUs test Google Sheet](https://docs.google.com/spreadsheets/d/1JDD36dOvy5TWsmfg0g4r8x9MMyuidRgpJAdDFD9HiTQ/edit#gid=1284085090)